-I am currently accepting students from the Madison, WI area into my private studio, or students in other locations for Zoom instruction.
+I am currently accepting students from the Moscow, ID area into my private studio, or students in other locations for Zoom instruction.
 I also offer reed making lessons and workshops.

 I work with students to hone the following: